Skip to content

 Art keywords

-behavior capsule choice class connect
+abstract behavior capsule choice class connect

-entry entrypoint exclude exit exitpoint
+entry entrypoint exclude exit exitpoint fixed

-fixed history in initial junction
+history in initial junction notify on

-notify on optional out part
+optional out part plugin port protocol

-service state statemachine subscribe template
+publish redefine service state statemachine subscribe

-trigger typename unwired when with
+template trigger typename unwired when with

 Art is a case-sensitive language and names may use any capitalization.
 However, just like with most languages, there are conventions for how to capitalize names.
 Those conventions are described below where each Art language construct is described in detail.